 They saw in Scripture that the Israelites gave thanks for all of God’s provision, for His deliverance and for His grace.
 And so they did the same.

 As Christians, gratitude is a spiritual practice, but it’s not just a Christian idea.
 Even the secular world sees the benefits of being grateful.
 In his book Thanks!
 How Practicing Gratitude Can Make You Happier, Dr. Robert Emmons recounts his research to see the effect of thankfulness on everyday life.
 In one study, he divided participants into three groups, and asked each to make weekly entries in a journal over 10 weeks.
 Individuals in the first group was asked to write down five things that happened that they were grateful for from the week before; the second group was asked to write down five hassles from the previous week; and the third group was asked to simply list five events from the prior week.

 The gratitude group didn’t necessarily list major events or material blessings but mentioned things like seeing the sunset through the clouds or experiencing the generosity of friends.
 The hassles group mentioned things like paying taxes or coming home to a messy kitchen.
 The third group just listed things they had done.

+The results of the study were startling.
+Those in the gratitude group felt 25% happier than the other two, were more optimistic about the future, felt healthier and less stressed, and even slept better.
 Nothing in their lives had changed – not counseling, not medicine, not exercise, not circumstances.
 They had simply found things to be grateful for.
 These results were sustained weeks and even months later.